MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 ## Prerequisites

-1. It's highly recommended that you are running a supported version of Azure Stack Hub, and make sure to apply the latest available hotfix for the Azure Stack Hub version your instance is running.
-For example, if you are running 2008, make sure you have installed the latest hotfix available for 2008.
+1. It's highly recommended that you're running a supported version of Azure Stack Hub, and make sure to apply the latest available hotfix for the Azure Stack Hub version your instance is running.
+For example, if you're running 2008, make sure you've installed the latest hotfix available for 2008.

     ::: moniker range="<azs-1811"
     >[!IMPORTANT]